-Treatment requires radical debridement down to normal corium, using either sharp debridement or electrocautery.
+Treatment requires sharp debridement down to normal tissue, attempting to maintain any normal epithelium.
 All loose horn and affected tissue should be removed.
-If sharp debridement is used, cryotherapy can be applied subsequently to kill affected tissue not removed by sharp debridement.
-Following debridement, an antiseptic or antibiotic dressing should be applied daily; good results have been reported using a solution of benzoyl peroxide dissolved in acetone.
+After debridement, an antiseptic or antibiotic dressing should be applied daily; good results have been reported using a solution of 10% benzoyl peroxide dissolved in acetone.
 Metronidazole is commonly applied topically with the benzoyl peroxide/acetone treatment.
 A clean, dry wound environment must be maintained to allow healing, which may take weeks or months.
 Close attention is required over the healing period; if any questionable areas appear, they must be aggressively addressed.

 Last full review/revision September 2015 by James K. Belknap, DVM, PhD, DACVS